Stephan Loewentheil: Photography

 Loewentheil's photography collection is rooted in early photographic methods of the 19th century – daguerreotypes, cartes de visite, albumen prints, tintypes, and cyanotypes.
 Much like his rare book collection, Loewentheil's photography collection has a historical theme, featuring rare portraits of some of the most notable Americans of the 19th century – John D. Rockefeller, Abraham Lincoln, Clara Barton, and John C. Calhoun, among many others.

 Loewentheil has collected many images from the early American photographer Mathew Brady.
-Brady's whole-plate daguerrotype portrait of American politician and states-rights advocate John C. Calhoun, one of Loewentheil's most notable acquisitions, set a new record for the photographer upon its sale for $338,500 in a Sotheby's auction on April 6, 2011.
-The Calhoun portrait, along with a rare image of American Red Cross founder Clara Barton sitting with soldiers and a personal photograph album compiled by Mark Twain, were featured in the 2011 Cornell University Library exhibition "Dawn's Early Light: The First 50 Years of American Photography."
-Another Brady photograph from the Loewentheil Collection, "Collected for Burial" – taken at the Battle of Antietam – was loaned to the Metropolitan Museum of Art for their 2014 traveling exhibition, "Photography and the American Civil War", along with Brady's own studio camera.
+Brady's whole-plate daguerreotype portrait of American politician and states-rights advocate John C. Calhoun, one of Loewentheil's most notable acquisitions, set a new record for the photographer upon its sale for $338,500 in a Sotheby's auction on April 6, 2011.
+The Calhoun portrait, along with a rare image of American Red Cross founder Clara Barton sitting with soldiers and a personal photograph album compiled by Mark Twain, were featured in the 2011 Cornell University Library exhibition Dawn's Early Light: The First 50 Years of American Photography.
+Another Brady photograph from the Loewentheil Collection, "Collected for Burial" – taken at the Battle of Antietam – was loaned to the Metropolitan Museum of Art for their 2014 traveling exhibition, Photography and the American Civil War, along with Brady's own studio camera.

 Historical photography of China Collection

 No. 47 in Sketches of Chinese Life and Character series, Shanghai, 1860s–1870s.
 Original hand-tinted albumen silver print.
 Photograph by William Saunders – The Stephan Loewentheil Historical Photography of China Collection.

-Loewentheil owns the Stephan Loewentheil Historical Photography of China Collection is an invaluable window into nineteenth century Qing Dynasty China, before the upheavals of modernity would change the country and its people irrevocably.
+Lowentheil owns the Stephan Loewentheil Historical Photography of China Collection, which has been described as invaluable window into nineteenth century Qing Dynasty China, before the upheavals of modernity would change the country and its people irrevocably.
 One highlight of the building of the collection over three decades was the acquisition of an album of 56 albumen prints by Felice Beato, which included some of the earliest photographic images of China, at an auction in Pennsylvania in 2014.